-Raised in Florence, John Mair is currently finishing a degree in politics at the University College London.
-His love for coffee and books almost matches his love for his hometown, and as an intern at The Florentine he hopes to gain even further insight into its vast cultural depth.
+Raised in Florence, John Mair has a degree in history and politics from the University College London.
+Now back to his hometown, he hopes to further explore its vast cultural depth.